ButterDevelop/c_virtual_file_system/README.md

-# SemestralWork
+# C++ Virtual File System

 ## Overview
-SemestralWork is a C++ project that implements **a virtual file system** based on [i-nodes](https://en.wikipedia.org/wiki/Inode).
+**C++ Virtual File System** is a C++ project that implements **a virtual file system** based on [i-nodes](https://en.wikipedia.org/wiki/Inode).
 The system simulates common file and directory operations in an environment that closely mimics real-world file systems.
 It is designed with modularity and extensibility in mind, making it easy to manage files, directories, and additional advanced operations.

 ## Features
 - **Virtual File System Simulation**: Implements core file system functionalities using [i-nodes](https://en.wikipedia.org/wiki/Inode).